mrolli/myitjournal/docs/courses/webappstack.md

 Is it working?
 Can you connect from the database server itself?
 Is it no longer possible to connect using user `root` with an empty password?

-??? success "Solution - Connecting from macOS"
+??? success "Solution - Connecting from host system to dbserver"
     First you need to install the mysql client binary.
 If you only want to connect to a remote DB server without having the need for a local DB server on the host itself, you can safely just install the client package `mysql-client`